 In smaller mobile home communities, there also tends to be less crime because everyone is more familiar with each other.
-This makes some of these tight-knit trailer parks great places to raise children or retire.
+These tight-knit trailer parks are great places to raise children or retire.

 You Can Take Your Home With You

 A big upside to living in a mobile home is that it can be moved.
-If you don’t like your location or your neighbors, or land rental fees become too expensive, it is easier to move compared to a traditional home.
+If you don’t like your location or neighbors, or land rental fees become too expensive, it is easier to move than a traditional home.